Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 For over 30 years, Vanderbilt Eye Institute (VEI) has been a leader in ROP research and management, with groundbreaking discoveries in disease pathogenesis, innovations in imaging, and advancements in clinical care.

-A recent pilot study led by Irina De la Huerta, M.D., PhD., an assistant professor at VEI and a nationally awarded retinopathy specialist, examined the outcomes of a novel protocol that combines intravitreal administration of the drug ranibizumab (Lucentis®), followed several weeks later by laser photocoagulation therapy, in order to balance their independent risks.
+A recent pilot study led by Irina De la Huerta, M.D., PhD., an assistant professor at VEI and a nationally recognized retinopathy specialist, examined the outcomes of a novel protocol that combines intravitreal administration of the drug ranibizumab (Lucentis®), followed several weeks later by laser photocoagulation therapy, in order to balance their independent risks.

 Initial data suggest that layering the two modalities could offer retinopathy care teams their most effective treatment yet.